Dispatch's Second Chance (and The Game Awards Predictions)

 Chris, tell us all about Chris Pratch.
 Tell us about Chris Pratch.

-Well, you can get it right now in the form of an entirely original superhero city.
-Superhero story.
+Well, you can get it right now in the form of an entirely original superhero city, superhero story.
+There we go.

-I hope these bias characters make it in the next poker night at the inventory.
+I hope these biological characters make it in the the next poker night at the inventory.
 I don't think that's too much to ask.

 I feel like this is my

-hat in hand sort of mea culpa game of the year of being one that I felt pretty rock solid, certain I wasn't going to like and wasn't going to be for me.
+hat in hand sort of Maya Culpa game of the year of being one that I felt pretty rock solid certain I wasn't going to like and wasn't going to be for me.
 And

 was so not excited by any of the trailers or anything I'd seen about the game,